Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 \subsection{Model Evaluation and Comparison}

 We evaluated and compared our models' ability to generate behavior similar to the human drivers in the dataset using both open-loop offline predictions and closed-loop online simulations.
-In both cases, we evaluated the models on two different held-out testing datasets.
-The first dataset includes vehicles from the same lanes as the training dataset.
+In both cases, we evaluated the models (15 seeds for each model class) on two different held-out testing datasets.
+The first dataset includes vehicles from the same dense lanes as the training dataset.
 This dataset tests whether the models can generalize to unseen vehicles in the same traffic condition.
-We obtained this dataset by dividing all selected trajectories in the westbound lanes using a 7-3 train-test ratio.
-The second dataset includes vehicles from the top two eastbound lanes in Figure \ref{fig:map}.
-This dataset tests whether the models can generalize to unseen vehicles in novel traffic conditions, since the traffic in the eastbound lanes have on average higher speed and less density.
-We refer to these two datasets as \textit{same-lane} and \textit{new-lane}, respectively.
-We randomly selected 100 trajectories with a minimum length of 10 seconds from the same-lane dataset and 75 trajectories with a minimum length of 5 seconds from the new-lane dataset for testing.
+We obtained this dataset by dividing trajectories in the dense lanes using a 7-3 train-test ratio.
+The second dataset includes vehicles from the sparse lanes.
+This dataset tests whether the models can generalize to unseen vehicles in novel traffic conditions, since the traffic in the east-bound lanes have on average higher speed and less density.